 Visa requirements

 Please note that as a non-EU (EU/EEA/Swiss) resident, you will need to apply for a D-visa.
 This D-visa will allow you to travel to Austria and to reside here during the YSSP period and will also allow you to travel to other Schengen countries.
 Accompanying family members will have to apply for C-tourist-visas and will only be able to stay in Austria for up to a maximum of 90 days.
 Participants from the EU and Switzerland will need to apply for an Aufenthaltsbescheinigung.
-IIASA will initiate contact with the relevant embassy in your country.
-Do not get active until you hear from IIASA about further steps.
+IMPORTANT: do not start requesting a visa until you have heard back from IIASA that you have successfully been selected to take part in the YSSP.
+We will initiate contact with the relevant embassy in your country to support you.